 If you are more focused on reducing your exposure to heavy metals (specifically cadmium) and synthetic fertilizers and pesticide residues, then organic may be your best bet, as organic produce appears to have slightly lower levels of these components.
 But since clinical trials are sparse, the impact of this on human health is not clear.

 It is true that observational trials suggest that there is a link between better health outcomes and choosing organic over conventional options.
 But, it is also known that consumers of organic food tend to eat more vegetables, fruit, whole grains and are more physically active—all factors that are associated with positive health outcomes.
 In other words, researchers question whether the better outcomes they observe when people eat more organic food are due to the way the food was produced or if it is because of the person's overall lifestyle choices.

 When people are deciding whether they should choose organic or conventionally grown food, ultimately, it is a matter of personal preference.
 While there does not appear to be any downside to choosing organic foods when it comes to supporting health, the cost and accessibility factors can certainly be a barrier to some.

 Only 1 in 10 Americans are meeting the recommended amounts of fruit and vegetable consumption.
 And not eating adequate produce is linked to some unsavory outcomes, like an increased risk of developing certain cancers.

 Therefore, the potential negative effects of choosing conventional foods on health should not be used as an argument for reducing fruit and vegetable consumption.

-Instead, people should eat a wide variety of foods and wash their produce well before enjoying them, regardless of how they were produced.
-And limiting foods based on fear can result in some unwanted outcomes that nobody wants to have on their plate.
+Instead, people should eat a wide variety of foods and wash their produce well before enjoying it, regardless of how it was produced.
+Limiting foods based on fear can result in some unwanted outcomes that nobody wants to have on their plate.